preetmohi/SOC-BruteForce-Detection-Splunk-AD/README.md

 The lab simulates real-world SOC monitoring by collecting Windows Security logs and identifying suspicious authentication activity.

+## Attack Scenario
+An attacker attempts multiple login attempts using invalid credentials on a domain user account.

+The system logs these attempts as Event ID 4625 in Windows Security logs.
+These logs are forwarded to Splunk, where repeated failures are analyzed to detect brute-force behavior.

 ---

 ## Technologies Used